bruss22/bruss.toolkit/README.md

 From the project directory:

-python main.py
+python toolkit_v3_distro.py

-By default:
-	•	Each URL is requested sequentially
-	•	A 1-second delay is applied between requests
-	•	Requests time out after 12 seconds
+When prompted:

+Press 1 to generate traffic:

+Press 1 to begin generating traffic.

+Example Output

+Trying https://www.google.com Result: 200 OK (143ms)
+Trying https://www.youtube.com Result: 200 OK (231ms)

+Stop execution at any time using Ctrl+C.

 ⸻

-Deep Packet Inspection (DPI)

-If your firewall performs SSL/TLS inspection, you can validate DPI behavior by providing the CA certificate used by the firewall.

-Steps
-	1. Place the CA certificate in the project directory (or a subfolder).
-	2. Update the requests.get() call in main.py to reference the certificate.

-Example

-# Enable DPI by validating against the firewall CA certificate
-response = requests.get(
-    url[0],
-    verify='/path/to/toolkit/certname.cer',
-    timeout=12
-)

-Notes
+Default Runtime Behavior
+	•	URLs are selected randomly from urllist.csv
+	•	One request is sent every 1 second
+	•	Request timeout is 6 seconds
+	•	HTTP redirects are followed
-	•	This does NOT disable TLS verification
+	•	TLS certificate verification is enabled by default
-	•	The certificate should be the same CA installed on client systems
-	•	verify=False is strongly discouraged

 ⸻

-Timing and Rate Control

-The toolkit includes a built-in delay to avoid overwhelming targets or lab devices.

-Default:

-time.sleep(1)

-You may adjust this value to:
-	•	Increase request rate
-	•	Simulate more realistic user behavior
-	•	Match lab throughput requirements
+SSL/TLS Deep Packet Inspection (DPI)

+To validate DPI behavior, configure the toolkit to trust the same CA certificate used by the firewall performing inspection.

+Configuration Steps
+	1. Copy the firewall DPI CA certificate to the system running the toolkit
+	2. Edit toolkit_v3_distro.py and set the certificate path:

+ca_cert = "/home/fortinet/toolkit/FGTSPI.cer"

+	3. Ensure TLS verification is enabled:

+insecure = False

+The toolkit will now establish TLS sessions that are fully inspectable by the firewall while maintaining certificate trust.

 ⸻

-Best Practices
-	•	Use lab or test environments only
-	•	Ensure target URLs allow automated requests
-	•	Avoid excessive request rates to public services
-	•	Log traffic on the firewall to validate classification and steering
+Insecure Mode (Lab Only)

+For quick validation where certificate trust is not required:

+insecure = True

+⚠️ Warning:
+This disables TLS certificate validation and should only be used in isolated lab environments.

 ⸻

+Tuning Request Rate and Timeouts

+Within toolkit_v3_distro.py:

+sleep_seconds = 1      # Delay between requests
+timeout_seconds = 6    # Per-request timeout

+Adjust these values to match lab scale, inspection capacity, or demo timing requirements.

+⸻

+Output Details

+Each request reports:
+	•	URL
+	•	HTTP status code
+	•	Response reason (if available)
+	•	Request latency (milliseconds)

+Error output may include:
+	•	Timeout
+	•	SSL/TLS validation errors
+	•	General request failures

+⸻

+Intended Use Cases
+	•	FortiGate web filtering validation
+	•	SD-WAN application steering testing
+	•	SSL/TLS DPI inspection verification
+	•	SASE / ZTNA demo traffic generation
+	•	Lab and POC environments

+⸻

 Known Limitations
 	•	Single-threaded execution
 	•	No retry or backoff logic
-	•	No result logging (status codes, latency, etc.)
+	•	No persistent logging to disk
+	•	No command-line arguments (values set in code)

-These are intentional to keep the toolkit simple and predictable.
+These limitations are intentional to preserve clarity, predictability, and transparency.

 ⸻

-Roadmap (Planned Enhancements)
+Roadmap (Optional Enhancements)
-	•	Command-line arguments (URL file, sleep, timeout, cert path)
+	•	Command-line argument support
-	•	Result logging (CSV / JSON)
+	•	CSV / JSON request logging
-	•	Retry and error handling
+	•	Retry and backoff logic
+	•	URL weighting
 	•	Optional concurrency
 	•	Docker container support